-3 cups wine 1 1/2 cups distilled or spring water 1 jar (1 1/2 cups) of mother of vinegar, which is made up of a SCOBY (symbiotic colony of bacteria and yeast) and raw vinegar
+3 cups wine (ideally free of sulfites) 1 1/2 cups filtered water 1 jar (1 1/2 cups) of mother of vinegar, which is made up of a SCOBY (symbiotic colony of bacteria and yeast) and raw vinegar

 Combine all ingredients in a large jar, crock or small oak barrel.
 If using a jar or crock, cover the top with muslin cloth and secure with a rubber band.
 Store in a warm, dark place and leave undisturbed for 30-60 days.